anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 The way I'm thinking about it now, it's more like: instead of building a sculpture, I'm asking it to build me a series of sculptures.

 The first one is rough-hewn and wonky, but lets me understand the shape of what I'm doing.

 The next one or two are just armatures.

 The next one might be a mostly functional sculpture on the latest armature; this lets me understand the shape of what I'm doing with much higher precision.

-And then finally, I'll ask for a sculpture, using the blessed armature, except we'll build it one part at a time.
+And then finally, I'll ask for a sculpture, using the vetted armature, except we'll build it one part at a time.
 When we're done with a part, we'll seal it so we can't bump it out of alignment.

 A year ago, I wasn't sure if it was better to try to fix an early draft of ai generated code to be better, or to throw it out.
 Now I feel strongly that ai-generated code is not precious, and not worth the effort to fix it.
-It takes a long time to write code by hand.
 If you know what the code needs to do and have that clearly documented in detail, it takes no time at all for the ai to flesh out the code.
 So throw away all the earlier versions, and focus on getting the armature correct.

 Making things is all about processes and doing the right thing at the right time.
 If you throw a bowl and that bowl is off-center, it is a nightmare to try to make it look centered with trimming.
-If you want a centered bowl the time at which you have the opportunity to center it is when you are throwing.
+If you want a centered bowl then you must throw it on-center.
 Same here, if you want code that is modular and well structured, the time to do that is before you have the ai implement the logic.

 ## "textbook" commits and PRs

 It's much easier to review code that has been written in a way where a feature is broken up into an iteration of commits and PRs.
 This was true before ai tooling, and is true now.

-The difference is that, even if I aspired to this before, sometimes (often?)
-I'd get lost in the flow in a way that made it a huge pain, lift and effort to break apart into "textbook" commits after the fact.
+The difference is that writing code with my hands was slow and expensive.
+Sometimes I'd be in the flow and I'd implement things in a way that was hard to untangle after the fact.

 I believe that especially if I work in the way I've been describing here, ai code is cheap.
 This makes it much easier/cheaper for me to break apart my work into ways that are easy to commit and review.

-My other guilty hesitation is I never liked git merge conflicts and rebasing branches.
+My other guilty hesitation before ai tooling was I never liked git merge conflicts and rebasing branches.
 It was confusing and had the scary potential of losing work.
 Now, ai tooling is very good at rebasing branches, so it's much less scary and pretty much no effort.

 I also think that small, clean PRs are an external forcing function to working in a way that builds my understanding rather than lets me take shortcuts: if I generate 2.5k lines of ai slop, it will be a nightmare to break that into PRs.